Protecting Your Rights After a Driver Flees the Scene

 Damages You May Recover After a Hit-and-Run Accident

-Economic damages
+Economic Damages

-- Emergency care and hospitalization
+- Emergency care, hospitalization, and surgery

-- Surgeries and rehabilitation
+- Ongoing medical treatment and rehabilitation

 - Medical devices and prescriptions

-- Lost wages
+- Lost wages and reduced earning capacity

 - Long-term disability costs

-- Vehicle damage
+- Vehicle damage and replacement costs

 - Pain and suffering